-We have appointed Fitwise Management Limited (“Fitwise”) to provide the association with certain key management services.
-These management services are essential to the functioning of our association and we have a close working relationship with Fitwise.
-As a result, information that we may collect about you will be disclosed to Fitwise.
-The information processed and collected on our behalf by Fitwise will only be used for the purposes of managing our site, our association membership services, organising events, and communicating with you on our behalf.
-Fitwise will not use this information for marketing themselves and our association has a documented services agreement between us and Fitwise.
+We have appointed CJ Association Management (“CJAM”) to provide the association with certain key management services.
+These management services are essential to the functioning of our association, and we have a close working relationship with CJAM.
+As a result, information that we may collect about you will be disclosed to CJAM.
+The information processed and collected on our behalf by CJAM will only be used for the purposes of managing our site, our association membership services, organising events, and communicating with you on our behalf.
+CJAM will not use this information for marketing themselves and our association has a documented services agreement between us and CJAM.

 Subject to the disclosure of information to Fitwise, and the listed third parties we will not knowingly share your personal information with anyone outside of our association unless we are required under UK law or where we have anonymised your information so that you can no longer be identified.

 Please remember that our Cookies Policy covers matters such as using your personal information for analytics purposes.

 In some cases, we may disclose information with select third parties: